esitarz/docs-1/content/platform-guides/basic-api-features/conventions.md

 ##  Date Format

-Dates/times returned in the API are in UTC time and conform to [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601).
+Dates and Times returned in the API are in UTC time and conform to [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601).

 ##  OAuth 2

 OrderCloud API authentication is based on the [OAuth 2 specification](http://tools.ietf.org/html/rfc6749) and supports four different workflows, or, in OAuth terms, grant types.
-Check out our workflows guide to learn more.
+Check out our [workflows guide]({filename}/platform-guides/authentication/oauth2-workflows.md) to learn more.

 ##  Writeable IDs